steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 The update of the timer is done as follows: first the deadline of the next pseudoclock tick is calculated.
 If this is less than the timeslice duration then the cause of the next interval timer's interrupt will be the pseudoclock tick.
-If the deadline has been passed the timer is not set: this way its interrupt is not ackowledged and so it is handled again the moment the interrupts are unmasked.
+If the deadline has been passed the timer is not set: this way its interrupt is not acknowledged and so it is handled again the moment the interrupts are unmasked.
 Otherwise, the timer is set to trigger an interrupt on the next pseudoclock tick.
 The same thing is done for the aging tick if the pseudoclock deadline is further away in the future than the duration of a timeslice.
 If the aging tick is also too far in the future to worry about it then the